Columbia Virtual Campus

 I was the design lead and mentor for a team of 7 junior designers.I lead user research, visual branding, and product design while working extensively with similarly sized engineering and marketing teams.

-From the identified pain points, we focused on the opportunities of developing the following 3 feature pages:
+We then focused on the opportunities of developing the following 3 feature pages:

 VIRTUAL STUDENT EVENTS